Skeletons

 .

-This is a fairly armored skeleton equipped with a mace-like staff (flail).
-When you get close, it'll stand upright, hold the flail overhead, back up to create enough space, and then unleash a vicous swipe; therein, it'll swing the flail wildly and dangle the steel ball to hold you off.
-Though tougher to figure than normal skeletons, they're pretty weak when compared to the rest.
+This is a moderately armored skeleton equipped with a mace-adorned staff (flail).
+When you get too close for its liking, it'll stand upright, hold the flail overhead, creep back to create space, and then viciously swing its weapons; it follows up this attack by for a few seconds dangling the spiked ball, a purely defensive measure.
+Though tougher to figure than normal skeletons, they're especially frail when compared to the rest.

 Alternate Names/Forms: Skeleton Flail